 (i) A newspaper advertisement.
-The applicant must publish a notice, fulfilling the requirements in paragraphs (A)(4)(b) to (A)(4)(b)(v) of this rule, in a newspaper of general circulation in the county or equivalent jurisdiction that hosts the proposed location of the facility.
+The applicant shall publish a notice, fulfilling the requirements in paragraphs (A)(4)(b) to (A)(4)(b)(v) of this rule, in a newspaper of general circulation in the county or equivalent jurisdiction that hosts the proposed location of the facility.
 In addition, the director will instruct the applicant to publish the notice in newspapers of general circulation in adjacent counties or equivalent jurisdictions, where the director determines that such publication is necessary to inform the affected public.
-The notice must be published as a display advertisement.
+The notice shall be published as a display advertisement.

 (iii) A broadcast media announcement.
-The applicant must broadcast a notice, fulfilling the requirements in paragraphs (A)(4)(b) to (A)(4)(b)(v) of this rule, at least once on at least one local radio station or television station.
+The applicant shall broadcast a notice, fulfilling the requirements in paragraphs (A)(4)(b) to (A)(4)(b)(v) of this rule, at least once on at least one local radio station or television station.
 The applicant may employ another medium with prior approval of the director.

-(b) The notices required under paragraphs (A)(4)(a) to (A)(4)(a)(iv) of this rule must include:
+(b) The notices required under paragraphs (A)(4)(a) to (A)(4)(a)(iv) of this rule shall include the following:

-(i) The date, time, and location of the meeting;
+(i) The date, time, and location of the meeting.

-(ii) A brief description of the purpose of the meeting;
+(ii) A brief description of the purpose of the meeting.

-(iii) A brief description of the facility and proposed operations, including the address or a map (e.g., a sketched or copied street map) of the facility location;
+(iii) A brief description of the facility and proposed operations, including the address or a map (e.g., a sketched or copied street map) of the facility location.

 (v) The name, address, and telephone number of a contact person for the applicant.